 How many people are affected by/at risk for stroke?

-Each year, about 795,000 people in the United States have strokes, and of these incidents, 137,000 of the people die.
-About 610,000 of these cases are first strokes, and 185,000 people who survive a stroke will have another stroke within 5 years.
+Each year, research estimates about 795,000 people in the United States have strokes with about 610,000 of these cases being first strokes.
+Nearly 1 in 4 people who survive a stroke will have another stroke.

 Ischemic strokes make up about 87% of all strokes.
 Hemorrhagic strokes make up the remaining 13%.